Collab-Hub-io/collab-hub-local-rpi/README.md

 ## 9. Create and Edit the `.env` File

-The `.env` file controls ports and addresses used by the local hub and OSC bridge.
+The `.env` file controls ports and addresses used by the local hub.

 From the project folder on the Pi: